katealexander/TSAseq-Alexander2020/genomicBins_DiffBind/README.md

 3. The DiffBind object ("dba_diffBind_bins_50000_[1-9].RData").
 This will be highly useful if you would like to do any of the other wonderful DiffBind functions on your dataset.
 See https://rdrr.io/bioc/DiffBind/man/ for more DiffBind functions.

 # Extract differential domains and merge
 The DiffBind results file extracted above includes all bins.
 Use the following to extract the significant bins (p-value can be altered within script) and concatenate into one BED file.
-Because SON TSA-seq data is less reliable at higher distances to the speckle (lower SON signals), this script eliminates bins that have SON concentrations below a certian threshold.
-This threshold be edited within the script.
+Because SON TSA-seq data is less reliable at higher distances to the speckle (lower SON signals), this script eliminates bins that have SON concentrations below a certain threshold.
+This threshold can be edited within the script.
 #### Extract significant bins
 ```
 for file in DiffBindResults_diffBind_bins_50000_[1-9].txt; do python extractNutlinUpSignificant.py $file >> significant_upNutlin_50kb.bed; done